A Unified View of Group Fairness Tradeoffs Using Partial Information Decomposition: Experimental Demonstrations

 We train a neural network consisting of a sequence of layers: the input layer is followed by three hidden layers, each with $32$ units and ReLU activation, and concludes with a single output layer using a sigmoid activation function.
 Training is conducted using a batch size of $512$, and the Adam optimizer with a learning rate of $0.01$.
 We apply various fairness regularizers and measure the unfairness as well as their decomposition (results are summarized in Table.\ref{tab}).
 We use the \textit{dit} package~\cite{dit} for PID computation and \textit{FairTorch} \cite{fairtorch} for fairness regularizer implementation.

 A key observation in our analysis is that \(\mut{Z}{Y}\) consistently measures 0.037 using the Adult dataset.
 This mass does not decrease across various models since it only depends on the dataset.
 The PID terms in $\mut{Z}{Y}$, i.e., $\uniZY$ and $\redZ$ contribute to either predictive parity or statistical parity gap.
-Also, when statistical parity is achieved (scenario with SP regularizer), the predictive parity gap is greater than the equalized odds gap.
+When statistical parity is achieved (scenario with SP regularizer), the predictive parity gap is greater than the equalized odds gap.
 Also due to the impossibility of attaining zero unfairness with all the measures (see scenario with SP, EO, and PP regularizers), the mass typically moves to $\uniZY$, contributing to the predictive parity.
+The experiments confirm the theoretical insights by illustrating the inherent trade-offs between fairness measures.
+Specifically, even with fairness regularizers, achieving zero unfairness across all metrics is impossible due to the fixed information content in the dataset, i.e., $\mut{Y}{Z}$.
+The movement of unfairness mass between statistical parity and predictive parity highlights the difficulty of balancing fairness across multiple criteria, reinforcing the necessity of carefully considering these trade-offs in real-world applications.